-Coverage is automatic for employees beginning on the first day of full-time employment.
-Coverage is pro-rated the first year of employment.
-Full-time employees are entitled to 20 days of PTO annually increasing every five years of service, and nine scheduled holidays per year.
+Coverage is automatic for employees beginning the first day of full-time employment and is prorated on the first year of employment.
+Full-time employees are entitled to 20 days of PTO annually, increasing with additional years of service, and nine scheduled holidays per year.

 Time off is granted and paid according to eligibility schedules outlined in the applicable policies.

 Refer to the Employee Handbook for more details.